• Menu

 Durango Snowdown.

 People pack into Durango’s historic downtown, especially during the parade and fireworks display.
-There’s a little something for everyone: The nightly parties are a blast, and the kids will enjoy the fireworks and ice skating.
-Jan 26-30, 2022
+There’s a little something for everyone: the nightly parties are a blast, kids will enjoy fireworks and ice skating, and the chili cook-off will keep everyone’s stomachs happy.

 Steamboat Winter Carnival